 Terry Gilliam’s Brazil ranks high among these types of films.
 Brazil is a 1985 dystopian science fiction film directed by Terry Gilliam and written by Gilliam, Charles McKeown, and Tom Stoppard.
 The film stars Jonathan Pryce and features Robert De Nero, Kim Greist, Michael Palin, Kathrine Helmond, Bob Hoskins, and Ian Holm.
 Gilliam’s brilliant satire is eerily accurate in this way.
 His vision of the future awaiting us portrays a world turned upside down in a smothering fascist bureaucracy crushed by the weight of its bloated scale.
 It is one of the most genuinely frightening visions of a future dystopia ever put on film.

 For example, the opening sequence that goes through the massively large offices of the Ministry.
-Sam’s encounter with a couple of sadistic government repairmen that arrive when he calls for help with is air conditioning.
-They give him the business because the renegade air conditioning specialist Tuttle (De Niro) fixes it for him and that causes a real stink in more ways than one.
-Another is when Sam is dining out with his wealthy mother, and there is a terrorist attack during their meal, that they hardly seem to notice.
+Sam encounters a couple of sadistic government maintenance specialists that arrive when he calls for help with his air conditioning.
+They give him the business because the renegade air conditioning specialist Tuttle (De Niro) fixes it for him, and that causes a real stink in more ways than one.
+Another is when Sam is dining out with his wealthy mother, and there is a terrorist attack during their meal that they hardly notice.

 As Sam’s break from reality deepens, it becomes more difficult to know what is occurring in fact and what are hallucinations.
-Some of the film’s most memorable scenes are Sam’s daydreams about saving the damsel in distress he fantasizes about on a regular basis; he adopts the persona of a heroic battle angel that fights with dark demonic figures.
+Some of the film’s most memorable scenes are Sam’s daydreams about saving the damsel in distress he fantasizes about regularly; he adopts the persona of a heroic battle angel that fights with dark demonic figures.
 Gilliam excels at depicting the stuff of dreams.
 The entire film is a visual treat.

-Brazil is not only a darkly amusing and excellent social satire it also speaks to the human condition and the possibility that sometimes the solution to our problems might be easier if we would stop letting progress and ourselves get in the way.
+Brazil is not only a darkly amusing and excellent social satire.
+It also speaks to the human condition and the possibility that sometimes the solution to our problems might be easier if we stop letting progress and ourselves get in the way.